Shenggang/compM080-compGV18-2019/tutorial_001/cpp/README.md

 ---
 # Practice 1
 In this practice, you will learn how to compile our example viewer via cmake.
-After succefully compile the files, please check our code to get familar with Imgui and libigl.
+After successfully compile the files, please check our code to see how to create viewer.

 ![p1](/tutorial_001/cpp/docimgs/p1.JPG "")